Find Affordable College Courses

 Clemson, SC

-Out of the 7 schools in the Southeast Region that were part of this year’s ranking, Clemson University landed the # 5 spot on the list.
-Clemson is a fairly large public school located in the suburb of Clemson.
+A rank of #5 on this year’s list means Clemson University is a great value for other agriculture students.
+Clemson is a fairly large public school located in the large suburb of Clemson.

 As a testament to the quality of education it offers, Clemson also is in the top 5% of our Best Other Agriculture Schools in the Southeast Region ranking.